Cinderfox/Glossary-maker/README.md

 # Glossary-maker
-The code is written in python, it aims to make a glossary for the specified paragraph. will this work ?
+The code is written in python, it aims to make a glossary for the specified paragraph. i think it will